invessex/www/_posts/2017-06-29-cutting-costs-without-compromise-the-essex-offer-to-health-technology-companies.md

 > There are several advantages to choosing an Enterprise Zone, such as the significant business rate discounts offered to companies who commit to operating on the site for a minimum of 5 years.”
 >
 >
-> Andrew Bramidge, Project Director,&nbsp;Harlow Enterprise Zone
+> Andrew Bramidge, Project Director, Harlow Enterprise Zone

 Other benefits include simplified planning via a local development order and superfast broadband.